TomasJohnson/itsflippinTomas.github.io/index.md

 Why you may be asking?

-1.This is easier than HTML
+1. This is easier than HTML
-2.No Js to fuss with
+2. No Js to fuss with
-3.No QA team.
+3. No QA team.
-4.No QA Team.
+4. No QA Team.

 Cons?
 >I can't think of any right now...